dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 forum](https://discuss.dgraph.io).

 Regular releases contain proprietary code for these features, and the **features are enabled by default for 30 days in a new cluster**.
-After the trial period of 30 days you must obtain a license from Dgraph to keep on using these features.
+After the trial period of thirty (30) days, the cluster must obtain a license from Dgraph to continue enjoying the enterprise features released in the proprietary code.
 The license can be applied to the cluster by including it as the body of a POST request and calling `/enterpriseLicense` HTTP endpoint on any Zero server.

 {{% notice "note" %}}
-Your cluster would keep on running as usual, only the enterprise features would stop working after the 30-day trial period.
+At the conclusion of your 30-day trial period if a license has not been applied to the cluster, access to the enterprise features will be suspended.
+The cluster will continue to operate without enterprise features.
 {{% /notice %}}